influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.7/functions/histogram.md

     weight: 1
 ---

-The `histogram()` function approximates the cumulative distribution function of a dataset by counting data frequencies for a list of buckets.
+The `histogram()` function approximates the cumulative distribution of a dataset by counting data frequencies for a list of buckets.
 A bucket is defined by an upper bound where all data points that are less than or equal to the bound are counted in the bucket.
 The bucket counts are cumulative.